Tushar-Naik/python-ranger/README.md

 }
 ```

-Updates will be puslised in the path: /$NAMESPACE/$SERVICE_NAME at a periodic intervals of --interval (default: 1 second)
+Updates will be published in the path: /$NAMESPACE/$SERVICE_NAME at a periodic intervals of --interval (default: 1

-**Takes care of the following :**
+second)

+**The following will be taken care of:**

 - Infinite retry and connection reattempts in case of zk connection issues
 - Proper cleanup of zk connections to get rid of ephemeral nodes